-Several technical amendments should also be made to CB-40-2023 prior to possible enactment:
+There are several technical amendments that should be made to CB-40-2023 prior to possible enactment:

 - 1. The intensity and dimensional standards table is not properly formatted and contains several technical issues such as proposed new language that is not underlined and a legacy hyperlink underline of the term "green area" that should be deleted because the term is not proposed to be added through this bill. - 2.
 Table Note 6 is entirely new to this table, and as such, needs to be underlined per legislative convention to reflect it is new, proposed language.